MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-intro.md

 For more information about the real-world change programs that solutions enables, see [Learn how Macy's uses Workplace Analytics and MyAnalytics](https://www.youtube.com/watch?v=eZeTkK65RQM). <!-- and [[Helen's video]]. -->

-For a step-by-step walkthrough that uses the capabilities of solutions feature to create a program, see [solutions: walkthrough](solutions-task.md).
+For a step-by-step walkthrough that uses the capabilities of the solutions feature to create a program, see [solutions: Walkthrough](solutions-task.md).

 ## Prerequisites for using solutions